dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 There are several ways you can contribute.

 - You can submit an issue to report a bug or to request an improvement.
-- You are encourage to take part in discussions around an issue or pull request.
+- You are encouraged to take part in discussions about an issue or pull request.
 - You may review pull requests.
 - You may send in a pull request to improve the DSC modules by adding a